Ten Top Tips for a better LinkedIn Profile

 The human brain processes images 42,000 times faster than text.
 Or it may be, according to 3M research, 60,000 times faster.

-So your profile photo literally makes an instant impression, and it's processed by the lizard brain.
-That part of the brain, the one that process images, is full of cognitive bias, primitive instincts and emotions.
+So your profile photo and header image literally make an instant impression, and it's processed by the lizard brain.
+The part of the brain that process images is full of cognitive bias, primitive instincts and emotions.

 So it's worth investing in a good profile photo - and you can choose the best photo to use on LinkedIn by crowdsourcing it...

 People connect with other people.
 So please don't be tempted to use your company logo instead of your face.
 Apart from looking dumb and desperate, it's specifically against LinkedIn's terms & conditions, so could get your account shut down.